 The screeding company will also inform you if a structural engineer is needed for your project, in order to evaluate load bearing, flex strength and point loadings that your flooring might need to conform with building regulations and British Standards.

-The training and skills that a certified screeding specialist brings to your project should guarantee a successful end result and help to prolong the life of your floors.
-There are many different kinds of floor screeding and picking the right mix and installation method is vital to achieve a quality floor which is durable and fit for purpose.
+The training and skills that a certified screeding contractor brings to your project will guarantee a successful result and help in prolonging the lifetime of your floor or floors.
+There are many different kinds of screed and selecting the correct mix and installation approach is vital if you are to achieve a high quality floor that is fit for purpose and hard-wearing.

 There are numerous screeding companies in and around Great Sankey so make sure you get multiple quotes for your floor screeding project before picking a contractor and know to what standard of finish it's for.
 The quote might be based on what is called the Surface Regularity, or SR figure.
 Each of the 3 SR levels offer different standards of finish, with SR1 offering the best, with the least amount of deviation over the surface area.
 This means you may have to correct any areas that might cause issues when putting down your finished flooring solution.